jd-solanki/anu/README.md

 ### At least one sponsor

-- [ ] I will start sponsoring one of contributors of UnoCSS/VueUse.
+- [ ] I will start sponsoring one of the contributors of UnoCSS/VueUse.

-### 5 non doc contribution
+### 5 non-doc contribution

 - [ ] Write contribution guide

 ### Github stars

 - [ ] 100+
-  - [ ] More components like avatar, progress
+  - [ ] More components like avatar, progressbar
 - [ ] 500+
   - [ ] Write tests using [vitest](https://vitest.dev/)